junxit/us-congress-bills-111/bill.md

 # H.R.
 1722

-> To improve teleworking in executive agencies by developing a telework program that allows employees to telework at least 20 percent of the hours worked in every 2 administrative workweeks, and for other purposes.
+> To require the head of each executive agency to establish and implement a policy under which employees shall be authorized to telework, and for other purposes.

 ## § 1.
 Short title